 Our news pages online show some of our most recent stories – click here to read them

 The news operation is based at our studios in Birmingham for the most part.
-From time to time, some content is prepared from other Orion Media Midlands newsrooms.
+From time to time, some content is prepared from other Bauer Radio Limited Midlands newsrooms.

 The station broadcasts twenty four hours a day.
-They comprise Eighties music, features and conversation hosted by a range of presenters as listed on the main Free Radio website.
-The station also carries local football commentary when relevant matches occur; and football and conversation programmes generally on Mondays and Friday evenings from 1800-1900.
-All programmes (apart from specialised localised programming such as football commentary) are generally shared with Free Radio 80s (Birmingham, Wolverhampton & Shropshire)
+Music-intensive programmes comprise eighties music, features and conversation hosted by a range of presenters as listed on the main Free Radio website.
+There is also the Tom Ross Goalzone on Monday and Friday evenings.

 Except in special or exceptional circumstances, Free Radio 80s programmes are generally broadcast from Birmingham twenty four hours a day.